idaholab/virtual_test_bed/doc/content/pbfhr/g_fhr/pronghorn.md

 solved for: the fluid velocities, the pressure and the temperature fields.
 We also include the material properties to help us understand the behavior of the core.

-We also define a [CSV](https://mooseframework.inl.gov/source/outputs/CSV.html) which will list all of the postprocessors for each time step.
+We also define a [CSV](https://mooseframework.inl.gov/source/outputs/CSV.html) output which will list all of the postprocessors for each time step.

 !listing /pbfhr/gFHR/steady/gFHR_pronghorn_ss.i block=Outputs